autism-all-grown-up/website/content/home/gorkon_caption.md

-# Dr. Bones McCoy trying to save Klingon General Gorkon in _The Undiscovered Country_
+## Dr. Bones McCoy trying to save Chancellor Gorkon of the Klingon High Council in _The Undiscovered Country_

 Fans have found it pretty ridiculous that McCoy would know nothing about Klingon anatomy and have no way to find out.
 We think it's pretty ridiculous how little